 Menopause 101: Navigating a new stage of life

-Menopause shouldn't be a scary time in a woman's life.
-By understanding what to expect when you enter a new phase in your reproductive life you can spend less time worrying about the unknown.
+There can be a lot of fear associated with menopause, but by understanding what to expect when you enter a new phase in your reproductive life you can spend less time worrying about the unknown.

-Each phase of a woman’s life ushers in exciting changes alongside new challenges.
 Menopause is a phase that can bring you a lot of joy as you enter a new stage of life or simply from being done with your period forever!
-Although, it’s also a huge transformation for a woman physically, mentally and emotionally.
+However, it’s also a huge transformation for a woman physically, mentally and emotionally so it's important to know what to expect.

 What is menopause?

-Menopause is a natural process that occurs as a woman’s ovaries age and start to produce less hormones meant for reproduction including estrogen, progesterone and testosterone.
+It's a natural process that occurs as the ovaries age and produce fewer reproductive hormones like estrogen, progesterone and testosterone.
 This period also marks the loss of active ovarian follicles; the structures that produce and release eggs from the ovary wall for menstruation and pregnancy.

 What to expect

-Some of the most common symptoms of ‘perimenopause’ (the time before your period stops forever) are:
+Some of the most common symptoms of perimenopause are:

 - Hot flushes